flangknecht/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED The issued at time of the Txn-Token as defined in {{RFC7519}}

 `aud`:
 : REQUIRED This claim, defined in {{RFC7519}}, identifies the Trust Domain in which the Txn-Token is valid.
-This identifier MUST uniquely identify the Trust Domain to prevent the Txn-Token from being accepted outside it's current Trust Domain.
+This identifier MUST uniquely identify the Trust Domain to prevent the Txn-Token from being accepted outside its current Trust Domain.

 `exp`:
 : REQUIRED Expiry time of the Txn-Token as defined in {{RFC7519}}